Quit!! (song)

 "Quit!!" (stylized in all caps) is a song by American country music singer Hardy.
-It was released in January 12, 2024, as the first single and title track from his album of the same name.
+It was released on January 12, 2024, as the first single and title track from his album of the same name.

 Background and content

 The title comes from a napkin Hardy found after a show with the word "quit!" on it in Nashville, Tennessee.
 He used that discouragement as fuel, then coming into his own as an artist.
 In a speech at the Academy of Country Music, he said:

 Thank you for inspiring me to be great, I guess sometimes holding a grudge is a good thing.

 On the same day of the song release, Hardy announced Quit!! tour to promote the song.
 Tickets for the tour went on sale on January 16.

 The song expresses Hardy's own career.
 He recalls his first taste of success with Morgan Wallen and Florida Georgia Line's "Up Down", which has cemented his current status as a hitmaker in a wide range of genres.